RedhawkSDR/redhawksdr.github.io/content/manual/logging/logging-within-a-resource.md

 RH_DEBUG(this->my_logger, "example log message");
 ```

-The message text can be combined with stream operations, so variable `my_variable` can be added to the logging message:
+The message text can be combined with stream operations, so the variable `my_variable` can be added to the logging message:

 ```c++
 RH_DEBUG(this->my_logger, "The variable my_variable has the value: "<<my_variable);